What is a sprint retrospective?

 This article includes some fun ideas that you can easily incorporate to run your sprint retrospective meeting more effectively and efficiently.

-Unlike the sprint review, which is used to review and plan ways to improve the product, the sprint retrospective is used to review and improve the processes used to create the product.
-The meeting is meant to give the scrum team the opportunity to ask and address questions such as:
+The meeting is meant to give the Scrum team the opportunity to ask and address questions such as:

 - What did we do right in the previous sprint?